Turbulence, warnings before Pakistan plane crash killed 97

 Social media and local news reports said Zara Abid, an actor and an award-winning model, was among those killed.
 A senior banker, his wife and three young children were also reportedly killed.
 Shabaz Hussein, whose mother died in the crash, told The Associated Press he identified her body at a local hospital and was waiting to take it away for burial.

-The airliner plowed into crowded Model colony neighborhood at 2:39 p.m., as many of the men of of the area were gathered at nearby mosques for weekly Friday prayers , perhaps explaining why the injured on the ground was just eight, mostly women and children.
-Only three were still in hospital, said the Sindh Health Department spokeswoman and all the residents of the 18 homes that were damaged by the crash were accounted for.
+The airliner plowed into crowded Model Colony neighborhood at 2:39 p.m., as many of the men of of the area were gathered at nearby mosques for weekly Friday prayers, perhaps explaining why the number of injured on the ground was just eight, mostly women and children.
+Only three were still hospitalized, said the Sindh Health Department spokeswoman and all the residents of the 18 homes that were damaged by the crash were accounted for.

+“The men were praying at the nearby mosque, Masjid-e-Bilal, which is 100 meters from where the plane crashed,” said resident Amir Chaudhry, whose sister was injured when the airliner crashed into the neighborhood.

 Pakistan has been in a countrywide lockdown since mid-March because of the coronavirus, and when flights resumed every other seat was left vacant to promote social distancing.